 Both the Drifter and Ray-Ban sunglasses are likely made from polycarbonate.
 Unfortunately, I could not verify directly on the Ray-Ban website the exact materials of the New Wayfarers.

 Sunglass Warehouse does not provide a case with your purchase.
 This can lead to the frames breaking or the lenses becoming scratched.
-You will either need to buy a case separately or be careful with your sunglasses.
+You will either need to buy a separate case or be careful with your sunglasses.

 Ray-Ban does provide a faux-leather case with your purchase.